Category Archives: Project

 In the end, the plan needed 6 sheets of plywood, for the sides, floor and roof, 4 posts for the legs, and additional batterns for edging the floor tray and the roof.
 The size was based around the existing metal floor tray, with other measurements taken from the existing coop.
 Leg height (500mm), Nesting Box height (350mm) and Doors (350x300mm).
 The height was taken as the maximum size allowed by the plywood sheets, and the roof pitch was chosen to be about 30 degrees.

-The calculation of the maximum possible roof angle, given the size of a plywood sheet, was outsourced to the family’s year 11 student, who made use if their trigonometry knowledge to confirm that this was possible.
+The calculation of the maximum possible roof angle, given the size of a plywood sheet, was outsourced to the family’s year 11 student, who made use of their trigonometry knowledge to confirm that this was possible.

 Part of the larger plan is to also mount a solar panel on the roof to power some sensors etc. so the the coop was to be orientated with the slope of the roof facing north.